7 OBVIOUS BEGINNER MISTAKES IN YOUR VIDEO GAME HUD

 Is there a more interesting execution for the information you’re providing?
 Instead of numbers, what about a meter, a toggle light, haptic-feedback, a voice-line?
 What can you represent sensually that will make it easier (not more obtuse!) for the user to comprehend in a wild moment of gameplay?
 Can you combine multiple ideas to make the feedback even stronger?

 Shockingly (to everyone but UI UX Designers), information design is also an intimate part of the feel of the world.
 Do critical hits feel meaty?
 When I’m poisoned, am I anxious or is this all business as usual?
 When I level up, is it anything worth celebrating?
-Game UI UX design is not just about information architecture, it’s performance art as well.
+Game UI UX design is as much performance art as the voice acting and the motion capture.

 YOU'RE CLUMPING OR SPACING TOO MUCH

 Ah yes, the great dilemma in game HUD design: do you clump widgets together in a corner, or scatter them to the four winds?
-There are a lot of factors, but let’s dumb it down to a simple ruleset.
+There are a lot of factors, but let’s dumb it down to a simple ruleset for the burgeoning UI Artist.

 Elements of equal importance or elements of a similar species should be clumped together: health, mana, stamina – these are all important resource pools that influence player behavior.
 Ammo, a lesser concern in the Hierarchy, would be inappropriate to clump together with Health, as would tertiary concerns like abilities, perks, quests, etc.